Advertiser disclosure

 Additional resources

 Are you curious about how many colleges to apply to, how to choose a college, or when to take the SAT/ACT?
 Do not worry because Scholarships360 has you covered!
 In addition, we have numerous resources to help you through the rest of your college essays.
 Check out our guides on how to write an essay about yourself, how to write a successful admissions essay, and how to write 250 or 500 word essays.
-Good luck!
+Throughout your college application journey, make sure that you apply to all the scholarships you qualify for!

 Start your scholarship search